Selema I: Dynastic shift

-The girgam places the emphasis of the dynastic shift from Duguwa to Sayfawa on adherance to Islam.
+The girgam places the emphasis of the dynastic shift from Duguwa to Sayfawa on adherence to Islam.
 The passage about Selema ends with "That is what we have written about the history of the Banū Dūkū; (Note: "Descendants of Duku", i.e. the Duguwa dynasty) we shall now proceed to set down the history of the Banū Ḥummay, (Note: "Descendants of Hummay", i.e. the Sayfawa dynasty) who professed Islam".
 The difference between the Duguwa and Sayfawa mais has thus often been interpreted, for instance by Barth in 1857, as merely religious, with both technically being the same royal lineage.
 This interpretation is demonstrably incorrect since both Selema and Hu were Muslims.

 The dynastic shift may be a reference to Selema being overthrown by Hummay, who could have been falsely linked to the former dynasty as Selema's supposed son in the royal chronicle.
 The reason for Selema's overthrow in this case is unknown.
 Hummay might have been an adherent of Sunni Islam whereas Selema and Hu were Ibadi Muslims.
 Kanem is generally believed to have been founded by the Zaghawa people, who are associated with the kingdom in Arab sources from the 9th to the 11th century.
 In the 12th century, the Zaghawa are attested as a separate entity from Kanem, living as nomads in the northeast.
 Hummay's rise to power could thus be linked to a possible expulsion of the Zaghawa from Kanem.
 In this interpretation, Selema is then identified as the last Zaghawa ruler of Kanem.